e-comas/e-comas.com/_posts/2022-04-29-prime-day-2022-everything-you-need-to-know-about-amazons-big-event.md

 ---
 layout: blog
-title: "Prime Day 2022: everything you need to know about Amazon's big event"
+title: "Prime Day 2022: what you need to know about Amazon's big event"
 author: Jérôme de Guigné
 date: 2022-04-29T10:02:54.362Z
 excerpt: It's not your average sales day.
 It's not even one day.
 Prime Day is